 Source: How to Find Data & Statistics Guide by Hailey Mooney at the Michigan State University Libraries.
 Many thanks to Hailey for permission to reuse content from her guide.

 What is the difference between data and statistics?

 In regular conversation, both words are often used interchangeably.
 In the world of libraries, academia, and research there is an important distinction between data and statistics.
 Data is the raw information from which statistics are created.
 Put in the reverse, statistics provide an interpretation and summary of data.

 Reported numbers and percentages in an article

 Statistics are the results of data analysis.
-It usually comes in the form of a table or chart.
+They usually come in the form of a table or chart.
 This is what a statistical table looks like:

 Source: Statistical Abstract of the United States

 If you want to understand a phenomenon, you want data.
 Data can be analyzed and interpreted using statistical procedures to answer “why” or “how.”
 Data is used to create new information and knowledge.